Building Hope and Homes… Rebuilding Lives

 Today, Home Builders Foundation-HomeAid Portland builds and renovates shelters for those experiencing homelessness in the Portland metropolitan area by leveraging the philanthropy of the residential home building industry and members of the Home Builders Association of Metropolitan Portland.
 Home Builders Foundation-HomeAid Portland also provides construction related educational opportunities for qualifying students.

-Through the annual Painting a Better Tomorrow program, a community outreach program, over 1,300 volunteers have almost 10,000 hours to local shelters in the form of building maintenance, landscaping and painting projects.
+Through the annual Painting a Better Tomorrow program, a community outreach program, over 1,500 volunteers have over 12,000 hours to local shelters in the form of building maintenance, landscaping and painting projects.

 Metro Portland Housing Industry Foundation, dba Home Builders Foundation, is a 501(c)3 nonprofit with the tax identification number 93-1239982.